AI-07/Vehicles_Detector/README.md

 # Vehicles_Detector
-This repository includes different Conv-Net architectures for detection of road-side objects including pedestrians, these Conv-Nets are trained only on 6 classes i.e. Bus, Van, Car, Rickshaw, Bike, and Pedestrians.Images for training are taken from a high angle i.e. height of a traffic light pole.
+This repository includes different Conv-Net architectures for detection of road-side objects including pedestrians, these Conv-Nets are fine-tuned on only 6 classes i.e. Bus, Van, Car, Rickshaw, Bike, and Pedestrians.Images for training are captured from a high angle i.e. height of a traffic light pole.
 So it performs better on high angle images as compared to low angle images.
 The trained models are placed in 'inference_graph' folder by their respective names, one can use any of the given models by parsing its name while executing "Detect.py" file by the argument of --model (default set to Faster-RCNN Inception model)

                                               Detect.py --model ssd_mobilenet

+Following are the two images which went through the detection process.

 ![Detected_147](https://user-images.githubusercontent.com/58001683/117958301-51fae300-b334-11eb-8487-b5fa7505b338.jpeg)